 Inviting your Intuition to Speak

-Last, if it feels like you are going in circles and repeating things, stick with it.
+If it feels like you are going in circles and repeating things, stick with it.
 You are inviting your intuition to speak to your conscious mind.
 Sometimes it takes a while for your intuitive self to come “online” especially if this the first time you are using this process.
-So, if you find that you can only reiterate religious doctrine, stay with it.
+So, if you find you can only reiterate religious doctrine, stay with it.
 Stay on the path of exploration.
 Do not let the obstacles deter your inner quest.

 Once you get past these obstacles, there is a whole new level of spiritual awareness and wisdom.
 The above exercise is just one consciousness development tool.
 There are many more.